 These perfect paleo chocolate chip cookies are thick, chewy and have the perfect texture.
-Many of the reviewers have called these the best cookies ever and said that nobody had a clue that they were paleo!
-They also have a vegan option.
-Thanks to Bob’s Red Mill for making today’s post possible!
+Many of the reviewers have called these the best cookies ever and said that nobody had a clue that they were paleo (or even gluten-free)!

 But then I got a hankering for chocolate chip cookies.
 And I really wanted to make paleo cookies.

 So I went to work and while every batch tasted amazing, the appearance and thickness was different every single time.
 The only variable?